Severe Thunderstorm Warning issued for Norton by NWS - News Break

 Severe Thunderstorm Warning issued for Norton by NWS

-Effective: 2021-05-26 20:46:00 CDT Expires: 2021-05-26 21:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas.
-This storm is producing large hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Norton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR EASTERN NORTON COUNTY At 845 PM CDT, a severe thunderstorm was located 5 miles northwest of Edmond, or 9 miles south of Norton, moving northeast at 30 mph.
+Effective: 2021-05-26 20:24:00 CDT Expires: 2021-05-26 21:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas.
+For your protection move to an interior room on the lowest floor of a building.
+Target Area: Norton The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Norton County in northwestern Kansas * Until 915 PM CDT. * At 824 PM CDT, a severe thunderstorm was located 4 miles southwest of Norton, moving northeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Norton and Almena.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Norton around 835 PM CDT.
+Other locations in the path of this severe thunderstorm include Almena.
 A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov